JOHN PENNEKAMP CORAL REEF STATE PARK/FAR BEACH/CANNON BEACH

 Found at mile marker 93, this park also has a small beach.
 Here you will find a swimming area that is roped off, a playground for the kids, picnic tables, restrooms, and a boat ramp.
 The best part is this beach is free on weekdays.
 Many visitors to this park consider it one of the top Key Largo beaches because of all the activities nearby.
 There is definitely something for everyone in the family.

-Close to mile marker 87, Founders Park offers family fun with a beach, skate park, baseball fields, and an Olympic pool with a shallow sections.
+Close to mile marker 87, Founders Park offers family fun with a beach, skate park, baseball fields, and an Olympic pool with a shallow section.
 Other amenities included picnic tables and restrooms.

 Named after Anne Eaton, a local environmentalist, located at mile marker 73.
 This beach has two parking lots about a quarter mile apart from each other.
 Those who know the area well know that if you follow the boardwalk in between the parking lots, you’ll find five covered pavilions as well as stretches of beach that are secluded.